 If the unit is equipped with the analog control option, the RS-232 serial port is available for general configuration, but once the unit is configured as desired, an external analog control voltage may be used to manipulate the unit.
 Depending on customer requirements, the analog input may map to actuator speed or actuator position.
 The analog input may also be operated in digital mode, where a low voltage moves to one endpoint, and a high voltage maps to another endpoint.
 More complex control mappings are also available upon request.
 Please contact 2G Engineering for additional information about the usage of this option.
 Units with the analog control option are typically equipped with a feedback signal, unless a customer specifies otherwise, which outputs a voltage proportional to their absolute angle, linear position, or velocity.
 Units equipped with analog control can also be operated from a digital control interface such as RS-232.
-To switch an analog control-equipped unit to digital control mode, send it a motor on, motor off, coast, or brake command.
-The actuator will then be in digital control mode, and analog control will be disabled until it is power cycled or issued a reset command.
+To switch an analog control-equipped unit to digital control mode, and analog control will be disabled until it is power cycled or issued a reset command.